 What It Means When Lights Flicker

 When your air conditioner starts, it requires a large surge of electricity to power the compressor.
-This sudden demand can briefly reduce voltage to other parts of your home, causing lights to flicker or dim.
+This sudden demand can briefly reduce voltage to other parts of your home, causing lights to flicker or dim — a common power quality issue the U.S. Department of Energy recommends addressing with a licensed electrician.

 Occasional flickering may be normal, but frequent or severe flickering can point to: